 Self-catering hostels (dorms with kitchens) are available only for girls.
 Boys will stay in the regular hostels, and take meals at the dining mess hall.
 PCE has a new dining mess hall, equipped with modern kitchen facilities.
 The girls' self-catering hostel has hot water showers (when available); all clothes washing will need to be done by hand.

-ILCS is a new campus that has a strong focus on traditional arts and culture.
+CLCS is a new campus that has a strong focus on traditional arts and culture.
 They have designed a new BA in Bhutanese and Himalayan Studies that they envisioned with international students joining in mind.
 The following courses are available for Bhutan Study Abroad students but please note that not all classes listed below are offered every semester.